-60 Id. at 2256 (noting that the Iowa Supreme Court had held that the Iowa statute in question comprises alternative methods of committing one offense, so that a jury need not agree on which method the defendant used to convict him).
+$^{^{61}}$ Id. at 517 (noting that the Iowa Supreme Court had held that the Iowa statute in question comprises alternative methods of committing one offense, so that a jury need not agree on which method the defendant used to convict him).

-Id.
+62 Id.
 In Apprendi v.
 New Jersey, 530 U.S. 466, 490 (2000), the Court held that, aside from the fact of a prior conviction, any fact increasing the statutory maximum for a penalty is constitutionally required to be submitted to a jury and proved beyond a reasonable doubt.
 Importantly, while alternatives being subject to different penalties demonstrates they are elements rather than means, Apprendi does not demand that alternatives carrying the same penalty are necessarily means.
+The District of Columbia Circuit has stated that two statutory alternatives are distinct offenses if each has a different punishment, yet those two statutory alternatives also can be distinct offenses even if they do not have different punishments.
+United States v.
+Abukhatallah, 41 F.4th 608, 633 (D.C.
+Cir.
+2022) (citing Mathis, 579 U.S. at 518).
 The Third Circuit has stated that identical punishments for the alternatives "could indicate that the alternatives are means."
 United States v.
 Aviles, 938 F.3d 503, 513 (3d Cir.
 2019), cert. denied, 141 S. Ct.
 2776 (2021).
-The Second Circuit, while having previously noted that alternatives carrying the same penalty is in line with indivisibility, Harbin v.
+The Second Circuit, while having previously noted that alternatives carrying the same penalty is in line with indivisibility, in Harbin v.

+If neither a presiding court decision nor the statutory text provides a clear answer, sentencing courts may "peek" at the record of the conviction itself for the limited purpose of determining whether the listed items are elements.
+For example, if one count of an indictment and the corresponding jury instructions both charge a defendant with burgling a "building, structure, or vehicle," then those documents indicate that each term is only a possible means of commission, not an element that the prosecutor must prove to a jury beyond a reasonable doubt.
+Notably, the Supreme Court has cautioned that record materials will not always clearly answer the divisibility question, and if they do not "speak plainly," then they cannot satisfy "Taylor's demand for certainty."

+c.
+Remaining uncertainty

+Even if a statute is determined to be divisible, the Shepard documents still may not make clear which element the defendant was convicted of if, for example, the charging document lists multiple elements and the judgment offers no further clarification.
+66 When Shepard documents are ambiguous as to which element supported the conviction, the ambiguity is decided in the defendant's favor-thus, the court must assume the defendant committed the least culpable element (and the least culpable means of committing that element).
+67

 Sessions, 860 F.3d 58, 65 (2d Cir.
-2017), also has held a statute divisible where the penalties for the alternatives were the same, Chery v.
+2017), also has more recently held a statute divisible where the penalties for the alternatives were the same, in Chery v.
 Garland, 16 F.4th 980, 985-86 (2d Cir.
 2021).
 The Sixth and Tenth Circuits, albeit in unpublished opinions, also have rejected the argument that alternatives must be means due to carrying the same punishment.
 United States v.
 Mjoness, No. 20-8029, 2021 WL 4078002, at 7 (10th Cir.
-July 13, 2021);
+July 13, 2021); Banks v.

-If neither a presiding court decision nor the statutory text provides a clear answer, sentencing courts may "peek" at the record of the conviction itself for the limited purpose of determining whether the listed items are elements.
-For example, if one count of an indictment and the corresponding jury instructions both charge a defendant with burgling a "building, structure, or vehicle," then those documents indicate that each term is only a possible means of commission, not an element that the prosecutor must prove to a jury beyond a reasonable doubt.
-Notably, the Supreme Court has cautioned that record materials will not always clearly answer the divisibility question, and if they do not "speak plainly," then they cannot satisfy "Taylor's demand for certainty."
-63 c.
-Remaining uncertainty

-Even after a statute is determined to be divisible, the Shepard documents still may not be clear as to which element the defendant was convicted of-for example, the charging document may list multiple elements and the judgment may offer no further clarification.
-64 When Shepard documents are ambiguous as to which element supported the conviction, the ambiguity is decided in the defendant's favor-thus, the court must assume the defendant committed the least culpable element (and the least culpable means of committing that element).
-65

-Banks v.
 United States, 773 F. App'x 814, 820 (6th Cir.
 2019); United States v.
 Burtons, 696 F. App'x 372, 378 (10th Cir.
 2017); see also United States v.
 Degeare, 884 F.3d 1241, 1253 (10th Cir.
 2018) (noting that a set of alternatives did not carry different penalties but stating this did not resolve the question).